liamcharger/live-lyrics-iOS/README.md

 </div>

 > [!NOTE]
-> This project has been made available for [High Seas](highseas.hackclub.com).
+> This project has been made available for [Cider](cider.hackclub.com).
 As it is already on the App Store, please use the source code for this project for personal use only.

 ## Key Features:
 - Create folders to organize your performance and manage your setlists
 - Experience the Play View, the home of autoscroll and a metronome
-- Don't forget about how many times you should be playing the intro of your song, or how you should be strumming, with notes
+- With notes, don't forget about how many times you should be playing the intro of your song, or how you should be strumming
 - Keep versions of your song organized by creating variations for guitar chords, vocal parts, and more
 - Easily collaborate on songs and folders with friends and band members
-- Effortlessly find lyrics for songs and add them to your library, with a Musixmatch integration*
+- Find lyrics for songs and add them to your library with a Musixmatch integration*
 - With demo attachments, you can give collaborators links to media outside of the app, like a cover on YouTube you want them to learn*
-- Take control of collaboration with Bands, a new way to share songs and folders, tailored to a member in your band
+- Take control of collaboration with Bands, a new way to share songs and folders, tailored to each member in your band
 - With a Datamuse integration, you can find synonyms, antynoms, and rhymes to add to your song*

 <sup>*</sup> *Requires premium subscription*